Unlocking the potential of tax administrative data for tax abuse research

 Call for submissions

-While the Prague workshop is designed as a focused event with tangible outputs, it also represents a first step toward a broader ambition: building a sustained global network linking researchers and government agencies around unlocking the potential of using administrative tax data.
+The Prague workshop is designed as a focused event with tangible outputs, but it also represents a first step toward a broader ambition: building a sustained global network linking researchers and government agencies around unlocking the potential of using administrative tax data.
 By systematising knowledge, creating reference resources, and codifying best practices, we aim to lower entry barriers for new collaborations and ultimately work towards a more formal infrastructure—one that ensures administrative data are used safely, rigorously, and consistently to generate insights that strengthen tax systems and democratic governance.
 The Prague meeting will be followed by a second event planned for Q2/2026 in Accra, Ghana.
+If you would like to stay updated about the network’s activities, please let us know at [email protected] and we will include you in the mailing list.

 Details of the workshop